The Top Five Most Expensive Home Repair Jobs and How to Be Prepared for Them

 While not quite as big as the other jobs mentioned, the replacement of your big five major appliances is also something to be aware of.
 The big five are your washing machine, dryer, oven, refrigerator, and dishwasher.
 Of those, the refrigerator tends to be the priciest, with the washing machine following close behind.
 All of these appliances have around a 10-15 year lifespan, with a dishwasher typically being less.

 How to Pay for All These Repair Jobs?

 Simply knowing that these repair jobs will pop up doesn’t mean you can pay for them.
 Each of these are very pricey, never mind if you need to tackle multiple projects at once.
 This is why it’s a good idea to have a financial plan in place for when these expenses do happen.

 One option that many homeowners end up considering is applying for a personal loan to help pay for the expenses.
 There are even personal loans that don’t require a credit check and those that are offered to individuals who have “bad credit”.
-Rather than doing all the legwork yourself, Bonsai Finance is a service that will help you find the best no credit check personal loan that will match with your needs and credit history.
-Even if you need money in a hurry, they can help you find the best possible solution.

 Being Prepared is Key